sddiaz/Portfolio/Portfolio_Calculator/Code/README.md

 ### What I learned

-- Clean, well commented, maintainable code is a *must*
+- Clean, well commented, maintainable code is a *must*... something I wouldn't say was perfected here.
 - Responsive layouts are easier said than done!
 This being my first design didn't use them, but all of my other projects do / will.